Shahrier-Al-Tanzim/media-analyzer/README.md

     *   `Llama 3.3 70B Versatile` (Default and recommended for best balance of reasoning and efficiency).
     *   `GPT OSS 120B` (For deep multilingual code-switching nuances).
 *   **Rate Limits & Production Scaling:**
     *   Since this demo uses Groq's **free tier**, the pipeline is designed to batch and pace requests to avoid rate limits during single-run analysis on the 660-row dataset.
-We can clean the data once with the free tier.
+The limitation is we can clean the data once with the free tier.
     *   In a commercial production setting, using paid APIs or dedicated host instances would execute this pipeline near-instantly and accommodate unlimited recurring runs without limits.

 ---